lbaehren/prometheus-sumo/documentation/pages/yaz.md

 \subsection yaz_yazpp YAZ++

 [YAZ++](http://www.indexdata.com/yazpp) is an application programming interface (API) to YAZ which supports the development of Z39.50/SRW/SRU client and server applications using C++.
 Like YAZ, it supports Z39.50-2003 (version 3) as well as SRW/SRU version 1.1 in both the client and server roles.
-YAZ++ includes an implementation of the ZOOM C++ binding and a generic client/server API based on the Observer/Observable design pattern.
+YAZ++ includes an implementation of the \ref zoom C++ binding and a generic client/server API based on the Observer/Observable design pattern.

 \subsection yaz_php PHP/YAZ